tollev/github-actions-workshop/README.md

 * Add environments test, prod in GitHub UI
 * Prod should be protected using branch protection rules or rulesets
 * Deploying

+## Branch protection rules

+Many teams want require code reviews, avoid accidental changes, run tests or ensure that the formatting is correct on all new code before merging.
+These restrictions can be done using [*branch protection rules*](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches).

+You can find it in the [settings](../../settings/branches)

 ## Extra: Environment variables and secrets